Life Goals: Definition, Examples, & Strategies for Setting Personal Goals

 For example, if you were trying to save enough money to buy a house, that is likely a longer-term goal.
 But you can break this up into many smaller steps.
 Specifically, you might try to save $100 from every biweekly paycheck.
 You could take on a part-time job and earn an extra $100 per week.
 You could decide not to get your daily $5 coffee and save $150 per month.
 All these little goals would give you an extra $550 per month to save.
 Or, you might have a mid-term goal of investing this $550 per month to grow it into what you need to buy your house sooner.
 By being clear about the exact steps you'll take to reach your goals, you're more likely to get there.

 Examples of Short-Term Goals & Long-Term Goals

 Sometimes it can be helpful to see how others break down goals into smaller short-term chunks.
-Here are some examples of small term goals that might contribute to a longer term goal in different domains of life.
+Here are some examples of short-term goals that might contribute to a longer-term goal in different domains of life.

 Most of these short-term goals can be broken down even further into even smaller steps (or objectives).

 Although a goal could be anything, big or small, it can be helpful to think of goals as the bigger, longer-term outcomes you hope and work for.
 You can then break these goals into smaller goals.
 When you keep breaking goals down into their actionable parts, these parts are often called objectives.
 So objectives are the actual actions you take to reach goals.